 The influence of folklore in modern-day clichés

-Another substantial source of national stereotypes is folklore, which works with schematic representation of heroes, characters and plots with origins that can be traced back throughout several centuries of the country’s history.
+Another substantial source of national stereotypes in Europe and elsewhere is folklore, which works with schematic representation of heroes, characters and plots with origins that can be traced back throughout several centuries of the country’s history.
 For example, a common auto-stereotype in Slovak oral tradition portrays Slovaks as poor shepherds or peasants dressed in specific rural clothes and leaning on a wooden stick.
 This kind of perception actually finds its roots in a pejorative image created by both Czechs and Hungarians, but later reversed and assimilated by Slovaks as their own self-portrait.

 This archetypal image of a Slovak incorporates two essential characteristics that came to define his being throughout history.
 On one side, Slovaks are shepherds – sufferers and passive forces in history who endure all hardships and oppression.
 On the other – and lesser-known – side, Slovaks are heroes of social resistance, like revolutionary bandits that reclaim their honor and independence against all hardships.